 But to really appreciate the terrain, try watching our video (top of this article).
 Although…even that won’t do it enough justice.
 Snowbird is, quite simply, one of the most beautiful places I’ve ever had the privilege to ski.

 And don’t miss Mineral Basin!
-Not only was the snow insanely gorgeous, but one could get to a section of the bowl that’s slightly more intermediate than expert.
+Not only was the snow insanely gorgeous, but one could get to a section of the bowl that was slightly more intermediate than expert.
 (For you experts, there’s plenty of that stuff, too.)

 Where We Stayed: The Cliff Lodge

 The Cliff Lodge is almost perfect.
-It’s ski-in, ski-out, and has been going through a bunch of renovations lately.
+It’s ski-in, ski-out.
 The rental shop is right on-site (and the folks working are super-helpful), and our room rates included both ski passes, and one of the best buffet breakfasts I’ve ever seen.
 (And the view from the restaurant is stunning.)

 The ski lockers were a really nice touch, too (hello, boot dryers!!).